Brave new world of Queensland Petroleum Royalties

 The Industry Model was submitted by APPEA and its overarching principle was that petroleum royalties should be payable to the State based on what APPEA refer to as the true wellhead value of petroleum sold.

-The Legislated Netback Model involved a legislated formula for netting back from the ultimate sale price of LNG to a deemed arm’s length price in the field, but the Group ultimately found that it ‘was not suitable for the existing configuration of the Queensland gas industry’.
+The Legislated Netback Model involved a legislated formula for netting back from the ultimate sale price of LNG to a deemed arm’s length price in the field but the Group ultimately found that it ‘was not suitable for the existing configuration of the Queensland gas industry’.

 The Volume Model was ultimately selected by the Government as the preferred scheme and is explained further below.